-Contractual agreements often make generous use of “ALL-CAPS” to draw special attention to the important parts of the text.
+Contractual agreements often make generous use of capital letters (“ALL-CAPS”) to draw special attention to the important parts of the text.
 The idea, ostensibly, is that by making those capitalized terms stand out, consumers will pay more attention to them.

 But as the authors of a new paper on all-caps explain, the notion that this archaic technique improves consumer consent has never been validated.
 Even today, there is still no empirical evidence to support it.

 So researchers Yonathan Arbel and Andrew Toler, of the University of Alabama School of Law, decided to put all-caps to the test.
 In several experiments, they found no benefits to capitalizing blocks of text in a contract.
-If anything, readers, especially older readers, found that text written in all-caps is harder to understand.
+If anything, readers, especially older readers, found that text written in all capital letters is harder to understand.

 Their new paper appeared in November in the Journal of Empirical Legal Studies.
 Its authors say it is the first “to empirically examine the effectiveness of all‐caps.”